| Bull

 entertain suggestions from my loyal readers.
 (Thanks to Regina W for

 dubbing us "The Ramblers.")
+You'll find

 the story of our first hike, to Buena Vista Peak in Sequoia Forest